An extension of polar duality of toric varieties and its consequences in Mirror Symmetry: Introduction

 Anyway, this is a case by case checking, quickly becoming essentially impossible for more general hypersurfaces and complete intersections in toric varieties, due to the wild singularities $f$-duality produces.
 According with Chiodo and Ruan \cite{Chiodo-Ruan}, it is generally believed that considering suitably associated LG models may sensibly simplify singularities and give rise to alternative way of checking mirror symmetry.
 The already mentioned LG/Hypersurface correspondence, presented in \S\ref{ssez:K-dualita}, allows one to drawing an alternative conjectural approach to checking mirror symmetry (see Remark~\ref{rem:K-dualita}).

 \halfline This paper is organized as follows. \S\ref{sez:preliminari} is devoted to introduce notation on toric varieties, their divisors, hypersurfaces and associated stratifications. \S\ref{sez:dualita-ftv} is dedicated to the definition of framed toric varieties (ftv) and framed duality.
+Then \S\ref{sez:dualita-hyp} is devoted to present mirror symmetric consequences of $f$-duality for hypersurfaces in complete toric varieties.
 In \S\ref{sez:framingPn} an important class of framed toric varieties admitting a calibrated $f$-process is presented, namely projective spaces endowed with suitable framings.
-Then \S\ref{sez:dualita-hyp} is devoted to present mirror symmetric consequences of $f$-duality for hypersurfaces in complete toric varieties.
 In the following \S\ref{sez:ipersuperfici}, all these considerations are applied to the important class of examples given by hypersurfaces in $\P^n$ of degree $d\ge n+1$.
 Then in \S\ref{sez:CI}, $f$-duality is extended to complete intersections subvarieties in complete toric varieties. \S\ref{sez:wftv} is devoted to introduce the concept of a weak framing and weakly framed toric varieties (wftv) and $f$-mirror symmetry of negative Kodaira dimension hypersurfaces: in particular, $f$-mirrors of hypersurfaces in $\P^n$ of degree $d\le n$ are considered and showed matching the Givental LG mirror models.
 Finally in \S\ref{sez:open} many further considerations and open problems are collected, ending up with studying the $f$-mirror model of the general hyperelliptic curve, to propose a comparison with an example which has been extensively studied in the literature \cite{KKOY}, \cite{Seidel}, \cite{Efimov}.